Why this dataset exists

 This is not a guarantee of price.
 Individual facilities and agencies set rates within and outside these ranges based on supply, demand, capacity, and the specific care needs of the resident.
 Add-on fees for two-person transfers, behavior management, escort to dining, medication management, and late-stage dementia care typically add 10 to 30 percent on top of base rent.

-This dataset does not cover skilled nursing facility rates (which are largely Medi-Cal-set for the majority of long-term residents and Medicare-rate-set for short-term rehabilitation), independent living rates (which are real-estate driven), CCRC entry fees, or hospice care (which is 100 percent Medicare-covered under the Hospice Benefit).
+This dataset does not cover skilled nursing facility rates (which are largely Medi-Cal-set for the majority of long-term residents and Medicare-rate-set for short-term rehabilitation), independent living rates (which are real-estate driven), CCRC entry fees, or hospice care (where covered services cost the patient nothing under the Medicare Hospice Benefit, aside from up to $5 per prescription for symptom drugs and 5 percent coinsurance for short inpatient respite care).

 License and citation